Paper010/macroquad_arkaniod/README.md

 ## Updates
 I might eventually update it here and there and fix the bad code.
 I wont do anything about it for a while.

+## Warning
+Make sure you have [Rust](https://www.rust-lang.org/) and Cargo installed on your local machine.